-Ever since H3 Hummer obsession took hold of me, I have seen many people visit my site searching what’s the biggest tires an H3 Hummer can fit and whether or not it is possible to put 35-inch tires on an H3 Hummer.
-The answer is surprising, “Yes, thirty-five-inch tires will fit on an H3 Hummer that is completely factory.”
-Even the factory tire mount on the tailgate will fit a 35″ tire just fine.
-There are however few things to know when mounting tires that big on the H3, but overall, it is completely worth it.
+Ever since H3 Hummer obsession took hold of me, I have seen a bunch of people visit my site searching for what’s the biggest tire an H3 Hummer can fit.
+Also, I’ve seen whether or not it is possible to put 35-inch tires on an H3 Hummer.
+The answer is “Yes, thirty-five-inch tires will fit on an H3 Hummer with absolutely no modifications.”
+Even the factory spare tire mount on the tailgate will fit a 35″ tire just fine.
+There is however a few things that should be known when mounting a tire that big on the H3.
+But overall, 35-inch tires on an H3 Hummer is completely worth it.

-The Factory tires that H3 Hummer comes equipped with are lighter load range than most typical off-road tires and this has some positive effects and negatives ones too.
+The Factory tires that H3 Hummer comes equipped with are lighter load range than most typical off-road tires and this has some positive effects and negatives effects.
 Higher load range tires can handle more physical weight than a lower load range tire can and as a result, they weigh more and affect the gas mileage negatively.
-Typically city driving is where you will see the difference in gas mileage, where as highway mileage should go nearly unnoticed.
-How much this affects the gas mileage is entirely up to the driver, varying widely from driver to driver, and resulting in no easy way to calculate the change.
-Since these tires can handle more weight, the tire itself doesn’t absorb as many vibrations and can cause the Hummer to ride rougher than normal.
-Luckily with my tires at 35 PSI, I haven’t been able to tell for certain if the ride is rougher or just the same.
+City driving is where the biggest difference in gas mileage will be seen, whereas highway mileage should go nearly unnoticed.
+How much this affects the gas mileage is entirely up to the driver.
+These tires can handle a heavy payload without distorting but this also means the tire doesn’t absorb as many vibrations and can cause the Hummer to ride a little bit rougher than when it was stock.
+Luckily with my tires at 35 PSI, I haven’t been able to tell for certain if the ride is the same or a bit rougher.

-Overall, I’m happy with my General Grabber tires so far, gives the aggressive look I wanted, and I look forward to seeing how well they perform off-road.
+Overall, I’m very happy with the purchase of my General Grabber tires.
+The tires have the aggressive design, extra ground clearance, and the off-road performance gains that I wanted.
+I look forward to seeing how well they perform in the long run.